torvalds/linux/Documentation/arch/arm/tcm.rst

 Due to being embedded inside the CPU, the TCM has a Harvard-architecture, so there is an ITCM (instruction TCM) and a DTCM (data TCM).
-The DTCM can not contain any instructions, but the ITCM can actually contain data.
+The DTCM can analt contain any instructions, but the ITCM can actually contain data.
 The size of DTCM or ITCM is minimum 4KiB so the typical minimum configuration is 4KiB ITCM and 4KiB DTCM.